ENJAYMO is the first and only approved treatment for Cold Agglutinin Disease (CAD)1

 - Consider patients’ immune status when initiating treatment with ENJAYMO.

 - Administration of ENJAYMO may result in infusion-related reactions.
-In the CARDINAL study, 8% (2/24) of patients treated with ENJAYMO experienced infusion-related reactions.
+In the two phase 3 trials, 29% (19/66) of patients treated with ENJAYMO experienced infusion-related reactions.
+One patient permanently discontinued ENJAYMO due to an infusion-related reaction.

 - Monitor patients for infusion-related reactions and interrupt if a reaction occurs.